triton-lang/triton/README.md

 **This is an ALPHA version**: only the C API is supported for now.

+### License

+ISAAC is distributed under the GNU LGPL v2.1 License.

+### Installation

 ISAAC is dependency-free, and will load either OpenCL or CUDA 7.0+ _dynamically_ depending on which GPUs are detected at runtime.

-To install it, simply run:
+Installation requires CMake 2.8.7+ and a C++11 compliant compiler:

 ```
 git clone https://github.com/ptillet/isaac.git
 mkdir -p isaac/build && cd isaac/build
 cmake ../ && make -j4
 ```

+### APIs

 The C API implements several binary symbols of both clBLAS and cuBLAS.
 To use ISAAC, simply link your application against libisaac.so instead of libclblas.so or libcublas.so